jdereg/json-io/user-guide.md

 ---
 ### Pretty Print - Multiple line, indented JSON output, or one-line output
 #### boolean isPrettyPrint()
-* Returns the 'prettyPrint' setting,`true`being yes, pretty-print mode using lots of vertical white-space and indentations, 'false' will output JSON in one line.
-The default is false.
+* Returns the pretty-print setting,`true`being on, using lots of vertical white-space and indentations, 'false' will output JSON in one line.
+The default is`false.`
 #### WriteOptions prettyPrint(boolean prettyPrint)
 * Sets the 'prettyPrint' setting,`true`to turn on,`false`will turn off.
-The default setting is false.
-Returns`WriteOptions`for chained access.
+The default setting is`false.` Returns`WriteOptions`for chained access.
 ---
 #### boolean isWriteLongsAsStrings()
 * Returns`true`indicating longs will be written as Strings,`false` to write them out as native JSON longs.